-The decision to be adopted by the Energy Charter Conference to approve the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes (CC 763) constitutes an act having binding legal effects under international law because it obliges the Contracting Parties to provisionally apply the amended text of the ECT and the changes to certain sections of its Annexes as of 15 August 2023, if no contrary declaration is lodged before 23 February 2023.
+The decision to be adopted by the Energy Charter Conference to approve the decision regarding the entry into force and provisional application of amendments to the text of the ECT and changes/modifications to its Annexes constitutes an act having binding legal effects under international law because it obliges the Contracting Parties to provisionally apply the amended text of the ECT and the changes to certain sections of its Annexes on an agreed date, if no contrary declaration is timely lodged.

-The decision to be adopted by the Energy Charter Conference to adopt the proposed amendments to the text of the ECT (CC 760) constitutes, in the particular circumstances of the case, an act having binding legal effects under international law because it is to be adopted simultaneously with the decision regarding the entry into force and provisional application of amendments to the text of the ECT (CC 763 - see above), which obliges the Contracting Parties to provisionally apply these amendments as of 15 August 2023, if no contrary declaration is lodged before 23 February 2023.
+The decision to be adopted by the Energy Charter Conference to adopt the proposed amendments to the text of the ECT constitutes, in the particular circumstances of the case, an act having binding legal effects under international law because it is to be adopted simultaneously with the decision regarding the entry into force and provisional application of amendments to the text of the ECT (see above), which obliges the Contracting Parties to provisionally apply these amendments on an agreed date, if no contrary declaration is timely lodged.

-Therefore, the procedural legal basis for the proposed decision is Article 101 paragraph 2 of the Euratom Treaty as the Euratom Treaty contains no provision equivalent to Article 218(9) TFEU for Council decisions establishing the positions to be adopted on the Union's behalf in a body set up by an agreement.
+Therefore, the procedural legal basis for the proposed decision is Article 101 paragraph 2 of the Euratom Treaty as the Euratom Treaty contains no provision equivalent to Article 218(9) TFEU for decisions establishing the positions to be adopted on the Union's behalf in a body set up by an agreement.